 - Steeper pricing than most of its competitors

 For a more in-depth breakdown, read on.
-We’ll explore everything you need to know in order to make an informed decision on which provider is right for you.
+We’ll explore everything you need to know in order to make an informed decision between these two providers.

-There are more features at play in hosting than just ‘hosting’, believe it or not.
-Uptime, diskspace, domain management and more play into a strong service.
+There are more features at play in hosting than just “hosting,” believe it or not.
+Factors like uptime, disk space, domain management and more determine the strong services from the subpar ones.

 As major forces in the market, both SiteGround and GoDaddy are feature-rich.
-In terms of performance there’s little to separate them.
-Uptimes of 99.98% and 99.97% respectively is superb, equating to only a few hours of downtime a year.
+In terms of performance, there’s little to separate them.
+Their respective uptimes of 99.98% and 99.97% are both superb, and equate to only a few hours of downtime a year.

-Where features are concerned, though, you can see below that the two are hardly identical.
+Where most features are concerned, though, you can see below that the two are hardly identical.

 Both use the industry standard cPanel control panel, and both provide functional-though-not-terribly-attractive dashboards.
-SiteGround’s comparatively meagre disk space of 10GB is an eyebrow raiser, but bear in mind most sites get nowhere near their caps anyway.
+SiteGround’s comparatively meager disk space of 10GB is an eyebrow raiser, but bear in mind that most sites get nowhere near their caps anyway.

 For website building, SiteGround integrates SiteBuilder, which is functional but far from the best out there.
 If, however, you plan to use more advanced content management systems like WordPress or Drupal, SiteGround’s integration is superb.